This post contains affiliate links & photos. See our full disclosure here.

 Or if you like to design things and want something more custom (or you use our printable template below), Silhouette makes clear printable sticker paper that works great for pantry labels!

 DIY Fancy Pantry Labels Using Sticker Paper, a Printer and Scissors

 - Silhouette Printable Clear Sticker Paper

-1. Download the Fancy Pantry Labels PDF (above).
+1. Download the Fancy Pantry Labels PDF (via the button above).

 2. Load one sheet of Silhouette Printable Clear Sticker Paper into your inkjet printer.
 Make sure it is loaded correctly for your machine (face up or face down).

 3. Open the Labels PDF that you downloaded.

 5. Cut out by hand with scissors.
 You can either cut on the fancy line or just outside it.